 Reflecting on the above, it is interesting to note that much of the apparent early appeal of PPPs was the 'off balance sheet' argument where the use of private funds on projects for the public sector meant that governments could afford to commission expensive projects that they had neither the immediate capital funding for, nor the willingness to extend exchequer borrowing to cover.
 International reviews of accounting regulations have subsequently questioned this and over time this argument has waned to be replaced by arguments associated with more intelligent client consideration (item viii above) and critically to look at risk allocation (item iv) and whole life cost issues (item ix).
-It is these latter points that are of interest to those in the world of project management as they are clearly project-related points of consideration that have caused many projects to not succeed as well they might.
+The fundamental review of the use of complex procurement methods such as PFI that was undertaken in the UK led to the (re)-launch of this form of procurement under the title of 'Private Fianance 2 - PF2'.
+In one of the documents associated with this updated approach it is noted: